smileyk168/esphome-configs/_devices/DETA-Grid-Connect-Smart-LED-Downlight.md

 ### Transformer
  - The wireless control module is located in the transformer.
- - The terminals on the mains power side of the transformer is rather small.
+ - The terminals on the mains power side of the transformer are rather small.

 ## Basic Configuration